AlmirMBH/eloquent-model-cloner/README.md

 ### Usage
-Implement the trait in classes where cloning is needed and use the duplicate method to clone relations, adhering to the order specified in $cloneableRelations.
+Implement the trait, that is, add `use ModelClonerTrait` in classes where cloning is needed and then use the `duplicate` method to clone relations, adhering to the order specified in $cloneableRelations.
 For example,

 ```
 class AuthorController extends Controller